Demo: Sample Scan Result

 The emergencyWithdraw() function has no onlyOwner or access modifier.
 Any address can drain all funds from the contract.

-Medium Unchecked return value from low-level call (SWC-104)
+Medium Likely Unchecked return value from low-level call (SWC-104)

 The return value of call() is not consistently validated across all code paths.
 A failed ETH transfer will silently continue execution.